samanthaandrews/samantha-andrews/newsletter/index.md

 ## A newsletter for artists, makers, and busy professionals who want to create their own artistic practice

-I’m Samantha Andrews, a software engineer and designer interested in exploring what it means to build an artistic 🎨 and multi-passionate ✨ career.
+I’m Samantha Andrews, a software engineer and designer exploring what it means to build an 🎨 artistic and ✨ multi-passionate career.

-Gradient Mesh is my weekly newsletter that arrives in your inbox on Sunday mornings.
+Gradient Mesh is my monthly newsletter that arrives in your inbox whenever I post a new studio vlog on [YouTube](https://www.youtube.com/channel/UCbcCvBx9JnqcR7CRaozgg-A)!
+(This is when I have the most to say about what I'm learning about building a creative practice.)

 Here’s what you can expect: